MicroEJ/docs/overview.rst

    -  Select between one of the available boards;

-   -  Download and install a MicroEJ firmware on the target hardware;
+   -  Download and install a MicroEJ Firmware on the target hardware;

    -  Deploy and run a MicroEJ demo on board.